ianpetrarca/osc_debugger/README.md

 ## Installation

 OSC Debugger requires that you have Node and NPM installed on your local computer.
-It can be downloaded in .zip for or cloned:
+It can be downloaded in a.zip or cloned:

     git clone https://github.com/ianpetrarca/osc_tool_kit.git
     cd osc_tool_kit